santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program.md

 **In general, header files should not contain function definitions, only function decrlarations.
 Exceptions involve very short functions, so short that they can be included in a class definition or declared as inline functions.
 These functions do trivial things such as increment a counter, return the larger of two numbers, or return the value of a private data member for a class.
 If the function does something non-trivial, it belongs in a source file.**

-> #include<filename.h> - includes standard library header files, searched for in a set of pre-determined system directories
+> #include<filename.h> - includes standard library header files, searched for in a set of pre-determined system directories <br>
-> #include "filename" - to include programmer-defined header files, files are searched first in the current directory, then in the system directories
+  #include "filename" - to include programmer-defined header files, files are searched first in the current directory, then in the system directories

 ### Header Gaurds